 However, there is a strategy that we suggest that may allow a person to stay continuously, which can get someone on a path to permanent residence.
-To learn if this is something you could do in your situation, schedule a consulting call with us and we can advise on your situation.
+To learn if this is something you could do in your situation, schedule a consulting call with us, and we can advise on your situation.
 To request a session, complete the form below.

 A: Many digital nomads and remote workers ask us this.
-They wish to get a residence permit in Croatia, then use it as a basis for traveling around Europe without restrictions.
+They wish to get a residence permit in Croatia, and then use it as a basis for traveling around Europe without restrictions.

 There is some flexibility here, but not as much as you might think.